-The RF driver is typically supplied by the AOM component supplier.
-An example of multi-function, simple to use fast switching driving electronics module is shown in figure 2.
+- AERODIODE -2 / 12 An example of multi-function, simple to use fast switching driving electronics module is shown in figure 2.
 This module combines an impressive number of functions including pulse-picking and an AWG.
-It is manufactured by Alphanov: http://www.alphanov.com/pulse-delay-generator.html
+This pulse delay generator is manufactured by AeroDIODE :

-Figure 2 : Example of fast switching synchronization electronics from Alphanov
+Figure 3 : Example of fast switching synchronization electronics from AeroDIODE